 The decision to fire an employee is rarely an easy one.
 Above all, you must be sure that you have sufficient grounds for termination.
 If you don’t have justifiable and legal reasons for firing an employee, the worker can go to court and charge the company with wrongful discharge or discrimination.

-With a growing number of such lawsuits swarming the courtrooms across the country, you need to be especially careful when you make that important decision to terminate an employee.
+With a growing number of such lawsuits swarming the courtrooms across the country, you need to be careful when you make that critical decision to terminate an employee.

 Federal and state laws and court rulings limit what you can and can’t do when it comes to terminating workers.
 Here’s an overview of key federal employment laws that affect grounds for termination: